People often say they could never be successful investors…

 Phil Town Wants His Investments to be Personal

-“If we buy the business as a business and not as a stock speculation, then it becomes personal.
-I want it to be personal.” – Phil Town
+“If we buy the business as a business and not as stock speculation, then it becomes personal.
+I want it to be personal.” - Phil Town

-He notes that investing should be personal.
+In his books, Phil notes that investing should be personal.
 Invest in what you know, love, and care about, and feel confident in your investing choices.

 All of these wonderful investors play by Rule #1 Investing’s ultimate rule: Don’t Lose Money.